aldenfachetti/aldenfachetti/README.md

 ### 🔭 🚀 I'm currently working...

-a Senior Front-End at Youse - Caixa Seguradora.<br>
+Head of Front-End at Eletromidia.<br>
 Keen on challenges, for ways to improve and solve problems.

 ### 🌱 🧙 I'm currently focused on ...